Kristofer Palmvik.

 I enjoy reading books about a wide range of subjects.

-- AI Engineering: Building Applications with Foundation Models by Chip Huyen,
+- AI Engineering: Building Applications with Foundation Models by Chip Huyen, and

 - 2025‑11‑13